dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 {:.table .table-striped}

-Dart does not have the concept of "truthy" or "falsy" values&mdash;only actual booleans.
-Because of this, Logical OR and Logical AND expressions always resolve to a boolean, not one of the two values like these operators do in JavaScript.
+Dart does not have the concept of "truthy" or "falsy" values—only actual booleans.
+Because of this,
+Logical OR and Logical AND expressions always resolve to a boolean, not one of the two values like these operators do in JavaScript.